Thunder

 This attribute or tool of the king of gods can likewise induce fertility of mind or what is commonly called "spirit," freeing the energy that is trapped or dormant in us, so that progress towards enlightenment is facilitated.

-Indra also called Devendra, is usually depicted with four arms, riding a white elephant, a cord or noose in his left hand and his thunderbolt or vajra [Skt. benzar] in his right.
+Indra, also called Devendra, is usually depicted with four arms, riding a white elephant, a cord or noose in his left hand and his thunderbolt or vajra [Skt. benzar] in his right.
 He is said to ingest soma in vast quantities which causes his belly to swell.
-His noose is also viewed as a knot or a string which is a component or element of his Net which is the "matrix" of the universe.
+His noose is also viewed as a knot or a string -- a component of the net which is the matrix of the universe.

 Indra's Net is said to have a brilliant jewel at each interstice [joining point] that reflects all the net [and jewels/diamonds] around it.
 It seems infinite in all directions, and is a symbol of consciousness or awareness.